 Weapons Violation Bail

 Georgia’s Article I, Section I of the state constitution protects and upholds the right to bear arms as spelled out in the U.S. Bill of Rights.
 However, firearm laws are in place in order to regulate the sale and safety of guns for the sake of Georgia citizens.
-If you find yourself charged with a weapons or firearm violation, reach out to your local bondsmen at Double “O” Bonding.
-We provide weapons violation bail in Athens and many surrounding counties.
+If you find yourself charged with a weapons or firearm violation, reach out to your local bondsmen at Double "O" Bonding.
+We provide weapons violation bail in Jefferson, GA and many surrounding counties.
 We’re licensed professionals with an expertise in making bail fast.

 Remember, we’re here to help you and your loved ones along.
 We don’t want you spending any more extra time in jail than can be helped.
 So come on down, or call us and our agents can begin on your case.